There are numerous ways to optimize your email marketing campaigns. None of them’s more critical than building high deliverability.

 Let’s say you haven’t changed anything about your email campaigns, but suddenly your results dropped.

-Rather than checking your campaign with a spam checker or sending it over to a seed list, the first thing you should do is use one of these reputation monitoring tools and check whether your IP or domain has been added to one of the blacklists.
+Rather than checking your campaign with a spam checker or sending it over to a seed list, the first thing you should do is use one of the reputation monitoring tools (e.g., MxToolbox, Multirbl.valli.org) and check whether your IP or domain has been added to one of the blacklists.

 Unfortunately, these tools, much like the previous ones we’ve talked about, aren’t perfect.